mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 Above, we first use the `arma_generate_sample` function to simulate data for an ARMA process with specified $\alpha$ and $\theta$ parameters.
 We then use the `ARIMA` function to fit an ARIMA model on the raw data and an ARMA data on the differenced data.
 Finally, we compare the two models' estimated parameters and show that they're equal.

 ## Additional components
 With the AR, MA, and I components under our belt, we're equipped to analyze and forecast a wide range of time series.
-But there are two additional components that will truly take our forecasting to the next level: **seasonality** and **exogeneous variables.** Let's briefly cover those before covering some code and then closing out this post.
+But there are two additional components that will truly take our forecasting to the next level: **seasonality** and **exogeneous variables.** Let's briefly cover those before going over some code and then closing out this post.

 ### S: Seasonality
-As alluded to in the name, seasonality refers to _repeating patterns with a fixed frequency_ in the data.
-[Housing sales](https://otexts.com/fpp2/tspatterns.html) tend to be correlated with the number of sales a year ago.
-Movie theater ticket sales tend to be correlated with the sales from a week earlier.
-Temperature tends to be correlated with last year's weather.
+As alluded to in the name, seasonality refers to _repeating patterns with a fixed frequency_ in the data: patterns that repeat every day, every two weeks, every four months, etc. Movie theater ticket sales tend to be correlated with the sales from a week earlier, for example, while [housing sales](https://otexts.com/fpp2/tspatterns.html) and temperature tend to be correlated with the values from the previous year.

 We can readily control for seasonality by adding an additional set of parameters to our model.
 Below is a SARIMA model, with the seasonal component highlighted in orange.